AgentMC/Sao19/Translate/En/Part10.md

 Saying so with a tough face, Kirito turned his gaze to the window.

-"...But if the power of a gem opened and closed the window of the fifteenth floor, there is definitely a possibility that it was belonging to Vector, as Isukan says.
+"...But if the power of a gem opened and closed the window of the fiftieth floor, there is definitely a possibility that it was belonging to Vector, as Isukan says.
 Although, who would know how to use it... and there is still a question of who that man who had it was in the first place.... ── What is that assassin guild you mentioned in the throne hall?"

 Kirito asked so and turned around, Isukan replied with a voice full of disregard, after drinking a cup of tea<sup><a href="#Prim4">4</a></sup>.